 Several studies have been conducted on this topic, and the results are consistent.
+Language learning keeps your brain healthy.
 For monolingual adults, the mean age for the first signs of dementia is 71.4.
 For adults who speak two or more languages, the mean age for those first signs is 75.5.
 Studies considered factors such as education level, income level, gender, and physical health, but the results were consistent.

 As a result of higher cognitive skills, studies show that the benefits of learning a new language include higher scores on standardized exams in math, reading comprehension and vocabulary by multilingual students compared to the scores of monolingual students.
 Children may ask why they have to learn this language, but parents and teachers know better!
 Language skills boost your ability to do well in problem-solving tasks across the board, a fact recognized through compulsory foreign language learning curriculum in schools.

 Opening up to a culture allows you to be more flexible and appreciative of other people’s opinions and actions.
 As a result, if you are multilingual, you have the advantage of seeing the world from different viewpoints, enhancing your ability to communicate in today’s globally connected world.